Modification of Chemical and Functional Properties of Commercial Cold-Water Fish Gelatin by Oak Acorn (Quercus. Castaneifolia) Phenolic Extract

 1 Faculty of Food Science, Gorgan University of Agricultural Sciences and Natural Resources, Golestan Province, Gorgan, Iran

-2 Department of Food Science and Technology, Faculty of Food Science, Gorgan University of Agricultural Science and Natural Resources
+2 Faculty of Food Science, Gorgan University of Agricultural Sciences and Natural Resources, Golestan Province, Gorgan, Iran

-3 Food Science and Technology, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, Iran
+3 Faculty of Food Science, Gorgan University of Agricultural Sciences and Natural Resources, Golestan Province, Gorgan, Iran

 4 Faculty of Food Science, Gorgan University of Agricultural Sciences and Natural Resources, Golestan Province, Gorgan, Iran